sutta » an » an5 » Aṅguttara Nikāya 5.30

 Yena yeneva dāni bhagavā gamissati taṁninnāva gamissanti brāhmaṇagahapatikā negamā ceva jānapadā ca.

-Wherever the Buddha now goes, the brahmins and householders will incline the same way, as will the people of town and country.
+Wherever the Buddha now goes, the brahmins and householders, and people of town and country will incline the same way.

 Seyyathāpi, bhante, thullaphusitake deve vassante yathāninnaṁ udakāni pavattanti;

-It’s like when it rains heavily and the water flows downhill.
+It’s like when the heavens rain heavily and the water flows downhill.

 evamevaṁ kho, bhante, yena yeneva dāni bhagavā gamissati, taṁninnāva gamissanti brāhmaṇagahapatikā negamā ceva jānapadā ca.

-In the same way, wherever the Buddha now goes, the brahmins and householders will incline the same way, as will the people of town and country.
+In the same way, wherever the Buddha now goes, the brahmins and householders, and people of town and country will incline the same way.

 Taṁ kissa hetu?